nomonosound/log-wmse-audio-quality/README.md

  "bass", and "other".
 A song without bass would naturally have a silent target for the "bass" stem.
 * **Speech denoising:** If you have a recording with only noise, and no speech, the target should be digital silence.
-* **Multichannel speaker separation** When evaluating speaker separation in a windowed approach, periods when a speaker isn't speaking should be evaluated against silence.
+* **Speaker separation:** When evaluating speaker separation in a windowed approach, periods when a speaker isn't speaking should be evaluated against silence.

 Mean squared error (MSE) is well-defined for digital silence targets, but has several drawbacks: